himeshvyas26/phpmyadmin/README.md

 # phpmyadmin
-php my admin finder in bash language by C1PH3R AND H4M4573R PHPMYADMINscanner
+php my admin finder in bash language
+PHPMYADMINscanner
 Scan a website for its PHPMYADMIN panel with your own wordlist